-What is a lead generation strategy?
+What is a lead?

 Therefore, lead generation is finding these people that could be your ideal customer – and then capturing their data.

-You could have a go at improving your SEO rankings to try and increase inbound traffic and generate leads that way.
+You could have a go at improving your SEO rankings to try to increase inbound traffic and generate leads that way.